-Only make the repairs you feel comfortable making.
 Making repairs on your broken-down vehicle is a judgment call that only you can make.
 You shouldn’t make this call lightly.
-You need to assess the situation that you’re in to determine if you should get out of your vehicle.
-If your vehicle has broken down on the highway you may not want to get out of your vehicle.
+You’ll need to assess the situation that you’re in to determine if you should get out of your vehicle.
+If your vehicle has broken down on the highway you may not want to get out of your car.
 If your vehicle has broken down in a residential or low traffic area, it may be safe to get out.
 But only get out if there’s good reason.

 Busy roads and highways are the worst places to make vehicle repairs.
 Fortunately, though, they are the most traveled by tow trucks and emergency services.
 If your vehicle breaks down in a high-traffic road, it’s likely that a police officer will soon spot you.
 The officer should be able to help you or direct traffic around your vehicle while you make repairs.

-Get assistance.
 It’s important that you let other drivers know that your vehicle has broken down.
 Doing this can help them avoid hitting your vehicle and also help you get assistance.
-If your cell phone is available, contact a roadside service such as AAA, or the police department.
+If your cell phone is available, contact a roadside service or the police department.
 Also, be sure to hang a white cloth out a window that is facing traffic and turn your hazard lights on.

-Customers of The Hartford with towing and labor coverage can call RESCUE 1-800® Emergency Road Service – offering access to a network of 40,000 towing services countrywide – so help is nearby any time of the day or night, 365 days a year.
+Customers of The Hartford with towing and roadside assistance coverage can call RESCUE 1-800® Emergency Road Service – offering access to a network of 40,000 towing services countrywide – so help is nearby any time of the day or night, 365 days a year.

 If your car breaks down in the summertime you can roll the windows up and turn on the air conditioning.
 This should help you and your passengers stay comfortable.
 If you do roll your windows down, use the sunblock and bug repellent from your emergency car care kit.